Code-Institute-Submissions/Damianjacob-MS5-Music-Pro-2_JulyResub/README.md

 - While trying to run the server after having set up Amazon S3 as default file storage, I had issues accessing my admin page.
 It raised "ValueError: Required parameter name not set" and pointed to the Django static tag where the CSS link was defined.
 Fix: In settings.py I deleted the STATICFILES_STORAGE variable (which I had set to the boto link, needed for AWS) and only left DEFAULT_FILE_STORAGE.
 This resolved the issue.

+- My first deployment caused the Heroku app to crash.
+This was because in the Procfile I had used the Heroku app name instead of the Django project name.
+Fix: Changed "[heroku-appname].wsgi" to "[django-projectname].wsgi"

 ## Deployment

 ### Creating the Github repository and cloning it